 Thinking about a new job?
 Looking for a new position (or your first!) can feel like a daunting process.
-Our experts have put together helpful job search tips to hep you on your way.
+From email etiquette to getting noticed on LinkedIn and many others, our experts have put together tips and advice to help you on your way.

 From email address to subject line and more, your email communication can make or break your job search.
-Learn to ncorporate these crucial email best practices into your job search process.
-Read more.
+Learn to incorporate these crucial email best practices into your job search process.